So there’s less female

 And then you have Nana Komatsu, who on the surface is naïve and foolish.
 It’s more accurate to say she’s impulsive.

 But she has her positive traits and both protagonists balance each other out.
-Making the anime easy to digest.
+Making the

 11. Asirpa (Golden Kamuy)

 Golden Kamuy has dual protagonists.
 And both balance each other out for their skills, strengths, weaknesses and chemistry.

 Asirpa is braver than she looks with pride and standards comparable to Saber from Fate Stay Night.

 For a character so small she has the heart of a lion.
 She’s trained to hunt animals as an Ainu.

 This makes her more independent, capable and rounded than most female protagonists who don’t share these skill sets.